joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 ## 1. Creating Node Applications

+In this section:

-In this section you'll create your first `Node.js` application.
-You'll learn how to run your program from the terminal and how to use variables.
+- you'll create your first `Node.js` application.
+- you'll learn how to run your program from the terminal and how to use variables.

 ### Exercise 1.0 : Creating our first node application

-Now we've leveled up our development environment we can make our first `Node.js` application.
+Now we've leveled up our development environment; we can make our first `Node.js` application.

 **Let's start the exercise**